 To make sure you are at the correct directory level, you can use the ‘ls’ command, which is for listing the files stored in a directory.
 In your CLI, enter ‘ls’ and press the ‘Return’ key.
 You should see the name of your Grav Skeleton folder in this list (e.g. within your ‘Documents’ folder).

-Now you are ready to link your Grav Skeleton folder to your Beanstalk repository by copying the hidden ‘.Git’ folder from the cloned repository to your actual Grav Skeleton folder.
-Return to your Browser and copy the ‘Git repository URL’ field which should be displayed on the current Beanstalk site page.
+Now you are ready to link your Grav Skeleton folder to your GitLab repository by copying the hidden ‘.Git’ folder from the cloned repository to your actual Grav Skeleton folder.
+Return to your Browser, scroll down until you see the ‘Create a new repository’ information area, and copy the first line of text in that box (e.g. ‘git clone firstname.lastname@example.org:paulh/grav-skeleton-blog-site.git’).

 Figure 10.
 Mac OS Terminal application git clone command line entered.